-To develop a telecom log service application that forwards events between event suppliers and event consumers complete the following steps: Implement the required methods for the event supplier.
+Implement the required methods for the event supplier.
 If you use a pull style supplier, you will need to implement the appropriate pull() and/or try_pull() method.
-2 Implement the required methods for the event consumer class.
-If you use a push style consumer, you will need to implement the appropriate push() method. : 3.
-Instantiate both the supplier's class and the consumer's class.
+Implement the required methods for the event consumer class.
+If you use a push style consumer, you will need to implement the appropriate push() method.
+3. Instantiate both the supplier's class and the consumer's class.
 Obtain either an EventLog object or a NotifyLog object that has its ForwardingState set to on.
-5. Connect the supplier to the log's associated event channel by obtaining a SupplierAdmin from the log object.
-From the SupplierAdmin, you obtain a ProxyConsumer to connect to the channel. ( 5.
-Begin generating events.
-7. Connect the consumer to the log's associated event channel by obtaining a ConsumerAdmin from the log object.
-From the ConsumerAdmin, you obtain a ProxySupplier to connect to the channel. s For a detailed description of implementing event consumers and event suppliers, see "Developing Suppliers and Consumers" on page 17 and the CORBA Programmer's Guide.
-1 If you are using a NotifyLog object, you can take full advantage of all of the notification services features.
+Connect the supplier to the log's associated event channel by obtaining a SupplierAdmin from the log object.
+From the SupplierAdmin, you obtain a ProxyConsumer to connect to the channel.
+6. Begin generating events.
+Connect the consumer to the log's associated event channel by obtaining a ConsumerAdmin from the log object.
+From the ConsumerAdmin, you obtain a ProxySupplier to connect to the channel.
+For a detailed description of implementing event consumers and event supplier see "Developing Suppliers and Consumers" on page 17 and the CORBA Programmer's Guide .
+NotifyLog features If you are using a NotifyLog object, you can take full advantage of all of the notification services features.
 These include: event filtering, structured and sequence events, event subscription, and notification-style QoS properties for events.
-See "Notification Service Properties" on page 61.
-The following example implements an application that passes an unstructured event containing the price of a stock from a notification push supplier to a notification push consumer.
+See "Notification Service Properties" on page 49.
+Example The following example implements an application that passes an unstructured event containing the price of a stock from a notification push supplier to a notification push consumer.
 They both connect to a NotifyLog with the id 123.
 By using a log with a user defined id, you ensure that the consumer and the supplier are connected to the log object.

-Example 87 implements the notification push supplier.
+Example 45 implements the notification push supplier.

-Example 83: Implementing the push supplier.
+Example 45: Implementing the push supplier.

 '''

 // C++

 #include <omg/DsNotifyLogAdmin.h>

 #include <omg/CosNotifyChannelAdmin.h>

 #include <ong/CosNotifyComm.h>

-1

-// Implement the required supplier methods for a push supplier
+1 // Implement the required supplier methods for a push supplier

 class NotifyPushSupplier_i :

 public virtual POA_CosNotifyComm::StructuredPushSupplier

 {

 public:

 NotifyPushSupplier_i()

 { }

 ~NotifyPushSupplier_i()

 { }

 // ...

 }

 2 // client supplier program

 int main(int argc, char argv[])

 {

 supplier = new NotifyPushSupplier_i;

 3

 CORBA::ORB_var orb = CORBA::ORB_init(argc, argv)

 CORBA::Obect_var obj =

-orb->resolve_initial_references("NotifyLoggingService");
+orb->resolve initial references("NotifyLoggingService");

 DsNotifyLogAdmin::NotifyLogFactory_var factory =

 DsNotifyLogAdmin::NotifyLogFactory::narrow(obj);

 '''

-Example 83: Implementing the push supplier.
+Example 45: Implementing the push supplier.

 '''

-4

 // The log will have an id of 123

 LogId id = (ULong) 123;

 // Set the Log's QoS properties

 QoSProperties qos;

 qos.length(1);

-qos[0].name = Type;
+gos[0].name = Type;

 qos[0].value <<= QoSNone;

 AdminProperties admin;

 CapacityAlarmThresholdList thresholds;

 NotifyLog_var log = factory->create_with_id(id, halt, 0,

 thresholds, qos, admin);

-5

 CosNotifyChannelAdmin::SupplierAdmin_var sa =

 log->default_supplier_admin();

 CosNotifyChannelAdmin::ProxyID proxy_id;

 CosNotifyChannelAdmin::ClientType ctype =

 CosNotifyChannelAdmin::ANY_EVENT;

 try

 {

 CosNotifyChannelAdmin::ProxyConsumer_var obj =

 sa->obtain_notification_push_consumer(ctype, proxy_id);

 }

 catch(CosNotifyChannelAdmin::AdminLimitExceeded err)

-ł
+{

 // handle the exception

+}

 CosNotifyChannelAdmin::ProxyPushConsumer_ptr ppc =

 CosNotifyChannelAdmin::ProxyPushConsumer::narrow(obj);

 try

 {

 ppc->connect_push_supplier(supplier)

+3

 catch (CosEventChannelAdmin::AlreadyConnected.value ac)

-ł
+{

 // Handle the exception

 }

 '''

-Example 83: Implementing the push supplier.
+Example 45: Implementing the push supplier.